Mangalam Dam, Palakkad

 Mangalam Dam is a village in the Palakkad district in the state of Kerala, India.
 It is administered by Vandazhy gram panchayat.
 This village is named after the dam of the same name situated in the region.

 Demographics

-As of 2001 census if India, the village had a population of 6,008, comprising 2,978 males and 3,030 females.
+As of 2011 census of India, the village had a population of 6,012, comprising 2,985 males and 3,027 females.